New Park Use Permit - Commercial Filming

 Costs for Film Permit Liaisons

 Where a BC Parks Representative assigns a Film Permit Liaison to work with the applicant, film companies will be required to pay costs for the services provided.
 The Film Permit Liaison will work with the applicant to prepare a complete application that meets BC Parks' standards.
-Charges will be calculated on an hourly rate of $64 per hour, with a minimum amount of $32.
+Charges will be calculated on an hourly rate of $70 per hour (no overtime rates).
+A minimum call-out fee of 2 hours may be applied for site surveys, site monitoring for pre-film and/or post-film activities or for follow-up compliance inspections.

 Cost of location monitoring

 Permits issued for major film productions usually require a considerable amount of time to supervise and inspect the activity.
 Depending upon the size of the production, film companies will be required to pay all costs for a Film Site Monitor appointed by BC Parks.
-Charges will be calculated using the Director's Guild of Canada - BC District daily rates for "Location Manager" or in the case of a BC Parks staff person, the cost is calculated using the employee's current wages as set out in the B.C.
-Government and Service Employees Union (BCGEU) Collective Agreement.
+Charges will be calculated at $60/hr (no overtime rates).
+A minimum call-out fee of 2 hours may be applied for site surveys, site monitoring for pre-film and/or post-film activities or for follow-up compliance inspections.

 Fees and making a payment